 Circum Atlantic Speaker Series

-In 2001, with the sponsorship of the Robert Penn Warren Center for the Humanities, Jane Landers and Sean Goudie from the Department of English launched the Circum-Atlantic Studies Seminar.
-Celso Castilho joined Landers as co-director in 2018-2020 and since 2020, Daniel Genkins has co-directed the seminar.
+In 2001, with the sponsorship of the Robert Penn Warren Center for the Humanities, Jane Landers of the History Department and Sean Goudie, of the English Department, launched the interdisciplinary Circum-Atlantic Studies Seminar.
+Celso Castilho joined Landers as co-director in 2018-2020 and from 2020-2023, Landers co-directed the seminar with Daniel Genkins.

 Black Atlantic Speakers Series

 In 2007, with ongoing support from CASS sponsors, Landers launched a new Black Atlantic Speakers Series.
-Now in its seventeenth year, the series has hosted world-renowned scholars of the Black Atlantic to speak about their research and publications during Black History Month.
+This long-lived series has hosted world-renowned scholars of the Black Atlantic to speak about their research and publications during Black History Month.

 Spring 2024